 Mohave Community College provides services to qualified active duty military, veterans, and dependents who may be eligible for educational assistance from the U.S. Department of Veterans Affairs.
 Services offered include assistance with the application for education benefits, tutorial assistance, and services for disabled veterans.
 Veteran students may be eligible to defer their payment of tuition, fees, and books.
 Veterans must meet satisfactory academic progress to continue using their VA education benefits at MCC.
 Students using VA education benefits who are found to have met the requirements for academic dismissal as listed in this catalog will have their benefits discontinued and be reported as terminated to the U.S. Department of Veterans Affairs.
 Students meeting the requirements for readmission will be allowed to reinitiate the use of their VA education benefits, although the U.S. Department of Veterans Affairs will make the final decision as to whether they will continue to pay out for those education benefits.

 It is important to note that the VA will only pay for classes that are required for the degree or certificate the student is pursuing.
 Courses taken outside of the declared program of pursuit will not be certified for benefits.
 Please call MCC Connect or visit an advisor at the nearest MCC campus to obtain the necessary paperwork to start or continue a claim for education benefits.
 Additional information on VA education benefits may be obtained at Veteran Services or Department of Veterans Affairs.
 MCC complies with Section 702 of the Veterans Choice Act by charging In-State Tuition rates to “covered individuals.”
-Please speak with the Veterans Services Coordinator for more information.
+Please speak with the Veterans Services Advisor for more information.
+Veterans Education Benefits are subject to the Satisfactory Academic Progress (SAP) policy.

 - Students who have not paid their outstanding debt by the posted due date will be dropped from all their courses.